Islands in the Stream (song): Musical structure

-Reception
+Critical reception

 Cash Box said that "the sound is simply gorgeous, as is the melody, as are the voices."

 In 2024, Rolling Stone ranked the song at #104 on its 200 Greatest Country Songs of All Time ranking.

 Commercial performance

 The song knocked Bonnie Tyler's "Total Eclipse of the Heart" out of No. 1 on the Billboard Hot 100, also topping the Country and Adult Contemporary listings.
 In December of that year, it was certified platinum by the Recording Industry Association of America for selling over two million physical copies in the US.
 After becoming available for digital download, it had sold a further 834,000 digital copies in the US, as of January 2019.

 In Australia, the song was number one for one week in December 1983 and became one of the highest selling singles of 1984.

 The song reached a peak of No. 7 in the UK Singles Chart in 1983.
 As of July 2014, it had also sold 245,577 digital copies in the UK.
 As of 2017, it had racked up 287,200 downloads and 4.83 million streams in the UK.
+"Islands in the Stream" reappeared on the UK Singles Chart at No. 13 after Parton's death in August 2026, with the Official Charts Company reporting the song had amassed 2,195,255 total units in the UK since 1994.

 In popular media

 In April 2008, South Bend, Indiana, radio station WZOW played the song continuously for several days on end, a stunt drawing attention to the station's format change from alternative rock to adult contemporary.

 The song is prominently featured in the 2025 film, You're Cordially Invited, starring Will Ferrell and Reese Witherspoon.

-Barbara Rachel mentions it in her 2025 novel Delayed Intentions.